Saturday, Nov. 3rd on the Boulevard

 BIRDS AND BUBBLES

-Master Sommelier Robert Jones will help you master the art and science of pairing wines with foods that you might not think of pairing with vino.
+Robert Jones, Master Sommelier-Kysela Pere et Fils, LTD, will help you master the art and science of pairing wines with foods that you might not think of pairing with vino.
 21 and up.
 Sample.

 CAST IRON IS HOT